prax78/PowerShellServer_n8n/readme.md

 - Use TLS (HTTPS) and validate requests (API key, JWT, IP allow-list).
 - Add input validation, execution time limits, and resource constraints.
 - Consider sandboxing or using a restricted PowerShell session configuration (ConstrainedLanguageMode) or custom run-as account.
-- Log and monitor usage and maintain retention policies for generated `.ps1` files — or delete them immediately after execution.
+- Log and monitor usage and maintain retention policies for generated `.ps1` files â€” or delete them immediately after execution.

 ## Troubleshooting
 - If execution fails, check that PowerShell is in PATH and accessible by the process running the API.